Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Facebook)

-We know we included a well-known Indian player.
+We know we included a well-known young talent.
 He is making his debut in all three formats for India.
 He was the emerging batsman of IPL 2023, Yashasvi Jaiswal, who has a bright future in Indian cricket.

 This young, left-handed batsman consistently delivers for his franchise and nation.
 At 22, he has already broken records.
 He is the youngest Indian to score 1000 runs in a year.
 He also has the fastest fifty in IPL and more.